redis/redis-doc/docs/data-types/bitmaps.md

 ﻿---
 title: "Redis Bitmaps"
 linkTitle: "Bitmaps"
-weight: 1
+weight: 11
 description: >
-    Introduction to the Redis Bitmaps data type
+    Introduction to Redis Bitmaps
 ---

 Redis bitmaps are an extension of the string data type that let you treat a string like a bit vector.
 You can also perform bitwise operations on one or more strings.
 Some examples of bitmap use cases include: